wbuchanan/crossvalidate/README.md

 - [x] Standardize API (e.g., change retain to split)
 - [ ] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands
+- [x] Start writing help file for the package
+- [x] Start writing help file for the Mata library
-- [ ] Write help file for the package
+- [ ] Finish writing help file for the package
-- [ ] Write help file for the Mata library
+- [ ] Finish writing help file for the Mata library
 - [x] Update help file for cmdmod related to characteristics
 - [x] Update help file for predictit with info about characteristics
-- [ ] Consider updating predictit to allow fewer parameters to be specified
+- [x] Consider updating predictit to allow fewer parameters to be specified
 - [x] Define a utility function to determine if the estimation command has any options

 # libxv